Fed slashes rates in emergency coronavirus move; U.S. death toll hits 62

 New York City Comptroller Scott Stringer called for a citywide shutdown.
 “We cannot go on with business as usual.
 This is about all of us.
 This is about protecting our most vulnerable,” he said in a statement.

-He said that no hospital system in the world is prepared for a massive increase in coronavirus cases but the United States has taken steps.

-“We have a stockpile and we will hopefully be able to backfill and refill that stockpile,” he said.
-“But I think people should remember, that’s the reason why we want to blunt that curve.
-If you let the curve get up there, then the entire society is going to be hit.”

-(For an interactive graphic tracking global spread of coronavirus, open tmsnrt.rs/3aIRuz7 in an external browser.)
+For an interactive graphic tracking global spread of coronavirus, open tmsnrt.rs/3aIRuz7 in an external browser

-Reporting by Doina Chiacu and Andrea Shalal in Washington; Writing by Lisa Shumaker; Editing by Daniel Wallis
+Reporting by Doina Chiacu and Andrea Shalal in Washington; Additional reporting by Nandita Bose and Humeyra Pamuk in Washington; Writing by Lisa Shumaker; Editing by Daniel Wallis